Underfloor heating explained

 To make sure you don't end up paying more than you should for underfloor heating, or make a choice that you later regret, we've done the hard work for you.

-We've also spoken to members who have underfloor heating to get their tips on what to think about when buying and having it installed*.
-We've asked what they wish they had known and what they would have done differently, so you'll know exactly what to expect and can avoid annoying or costly mistakes.
+We've also spoken to members who have underfloor heating, to get their tips on what to think about when buying and having it installed.
+We've asked what they wish they'd known and what they would have done differently, so you'll know exactly what to expect and can avoid annoying or costly mistakes.

 - Underfloor heating costs